CombustingBats/JedCoreDownload/README.md

 # JedCoreDownload
 Download for JedCore releases

-To download, click the jar file you want, the click "View Raw" to begin the download!
+To download, click the jar file you want, then click "View Raw" to begin the download!

 **Latest version:** 2.0.5